 TIMEFRAME

-N2 All buildings or other structures currently situated the subject land must be removed or demolish before the commencement of construction. building application is required to undertake the works. d with prior to the A issuing of the
+N2 All buildings or other structures currently situated on the subject land must be removed or demolished before the commencement of construction.
+A building application is required to undertake these works. with prior to the issuing of the

-N5 It is the applicant's responsibility to ensure that all proposed buildings are clear of any Council services which traverse the subject land. l Ongoing.
+N5 It is the applicant's responsibility to ensure that all proposed buildings are clear of any Council services which traverse the subject land. l ngoing.

-N7 To be complied with prior to the
+N7 be complied th prior to the

 10.4